aceerez/Dokcer-App/README.md

 Available RAM Minimum: 8 GB  Recommended: 16 .
 CPU Count	Minimum: 2  Recommended 4+.

-# instruction
+# instructions

 INSTALL App & components

 Download the files from github at: https://github.com/aceerez/Dokcer-App.git

-Run the App insatller in Terminal using the bash command - " bash dockerAppInstall.sh " and follow the instoction. when finished, log out and than log in .
+Run the App installer in Terminal using the bash command - " bash dockerAppInstall.sh " and follow the instructions. when finished, log out and than log in .
-NOTE: if get An error during installion "line 2 $' r' command not found" ,stop the instal using Ctrl+Z . this happaned
+NOTE: if get an error during installion "line 2 $' r' command not found" ,stop the instal using Ctrl+Z . this happaned

 If you get these Errors :
                           E: Could not get lock /var/lib/dpkg/lock – open (11: Resource temporarily unavailable)
                           E: Unable to lock the administration directory (/var/lib/dpkg/), is another process using it?
-That means that your APT service is ouccupid. restart your machin or wait it out
+That means that your APT service is occupied. restart your machine or wait it out.
 NOTE: you can use this command to see APT in use.
                                       ps aux | grep -i apt